thiagopod17/GEVStableGarch/README.md

 #   Things to do
     - Write a better deffinition of stable distribution, see def.
 1.6 Nolan - chapter 1.
-    - Change name of variables that are functions or objects in R, such as: gamma, data, etc. gamma need to be changed in function GSgarch.Fit
+    - Change name of variables that are functions or objects in R, such as: gamma, data, etc.
+    - Correct the formula for the calculation of the stable.moment general.
+Just change the expressions (1-gm)^delta and (1+gm)^delta.
+    - Analyse the possibility to implement the GED cond. distr since the other GARCH packages have it. gamma need to be changed in function GSgarch.Fit
     - Test the 0-parametrization indicated from Nolan to see if it performs better.
 Then, make sure the definition of the stable distribution is correct on the paper.